IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 # Introduction

-   {{?I-D.ietf-teas-ietf-network-slices}} describes that an IETF network slice service customer might ask for some level of control, e.g., to customize the service paths while requesting network slice services.
-   These customized controls may well be expressed by customer-defined topologies, i.e. customized topologies.
+   Network service providers utilize topologies to convey controlled information about their networks, such as bandwidth availability and connectivity, with customers, to facilitates customer service requests.
+Customers can also define custom topologies to streamline their internal operations.
+When requesting provider support for such custom topologies, they are considered as customized topologies.

-   Furthermore, by using customized topologies, customers can request advanced resource reservation for all potential network slices that can be activated on demand in the future.
-This capability provides customers with full control over when and how resources are allocated by the slices.
-The resources can be shared by network slices created at different times as well as by connections between different edge pairs within the same network slice.
-This could significantly reduce the overall bandwidth requirements of a network slice and provide economic advantages to the customer.
+   In the context of network slicing, customized topologies enables customers to express resource reservation preferences.
+These topologies allow flexible configuration and activation of network slices on demand.
+By providing full control over resource allocation timing and methods, customized topologies ensure that resources are consistently available.
+Moreover, the resources reserved via customized topologies can be shared across network slices created at different times or between different connections within the same slice.
+   Compared to network slices with dedicated full-mesh connections between endpoints, network slices utilizing customized topologies can reduce overall resource requirements, offering significant economic benefits to the customer.

-   For example, in a hub-and-spoke network slice scenario, multiple customer's spoke sites are expected to be dynamically connected to the hub site and the bandwidth is shared between the spoke sites.
-To create a customized topology with two virtual nodes, one representing all the spoke sites and the other representing the hub site, connected by a shared link between the two, can ensure that resources for the shared connection are reserved in advance and hence are readily available whenever needed by the customer.
-On the other hand, to achieve the same level of bandwidth assurance with connections, it would be necessary to create separate, dedicated connections between every spoke and the hub.
-However, this would result in significant waste of bandwidth.
+   Consider a hub-and-spoke network slice scenario where multiple customer spoke sites dynamically connect to a central hub site, sharing available bandwidth.
+   By designing a customized topology with two virtual nodes — one representing all the spoke sites and the other representing the hub site — connected via a shared link, we proactively reserve resources for the shared connection.
+   This ensures that bandwidth is readily available whenever the customer requires it.
+In contrast, achieving equivalent bandwidth assurance through individual dedicated connections would necessitate creating separate links between each spoke and the hub, which would lead to substantial bandwidth inefficiency.

+   Customized topology complements connectivity-based network slicing by providing customers a mechanism to to specify additional underlay service paths to gain extensive control over specific or all connections within the network slice, as outlined in {{?I-D.ietf-teas-ietf-network-slices}}.

+   A customized topology embodies the customer’s intent and is defined within their context.
+It can include pure customer information or refer to network resources identifiable within the provider’s context.
+Prior to configuring the customized topology, any necessary communication between the customer and provider occurs separately.
+While the details of this communication mechanism fall outside the scope of this document, the provider’s responsibility lies in understanding and translating the customized topology into suitable realizations within their domain.

-   This document defines a YANG {{!RFC7950}} data model for representing, managing, and controlling IETF network slices over customized network topologies, where the network slices are defined in {{?I-D.ietf-teas-ietf-network-slices}}.
-The YANG model augments the data model defined in {{!RFC8345}} to enable a customer to express desired service-level objectives (SLOs) and service-level expectations (SLEs) over various constructs within the customized topology.
+   This document introduces a YANG data model, based on {{!RFC7950}}, for configuring customized network topologies.
+The YANG model extends the existing data model from {{!RFC8345}}, allowing customers to express desired service-level objectives (SLOs) and service-level expectations (SLEs) across different elements within the customized topology.

-   The defined data model is an interface between customers and providers for configurations and state retrievals, so as to support network slicing as a service.
-Through this model, a customer can request or negotiate with a network slicing provider to create an instance.
-The customer can incrementally update its requirements on individual topology elements in the slice instance, e.g., adding or removing a node or link, updating desired bandwidth of a link, and retrieve the operational states of these elements.
-With the help of other mechanisms and data models defined in IETF, the telemetry information can be published to the customer, too.
+   The defined data model serves as an interface between customers and providers, enabling configurations and state retrievals for network slicing as a service.
+   Customers can use this model to request or negotiate the creation of network slice instances.
+Additionally, they can incrementally adjust requirements for individual topology elements within the slice—for instance, adding or removing nodes or links, updating link bandwidth—and retrieve operational states.
+   Leveraging other IETF mechanisms and data models, telemetry information can also be convey to the customer.

-   The YANG model defines constructs that are technology-agnostic to network slicing built on network layers with different technologies such as IP/MPLS, MPLS-TP, OTN and WDM optical.
-Therefore, this model can serve as a common and base model on which technology-specific models for network slicing, such as
+   The YANG model encompasses constructs that are independent of specific technologies, accommodating network slicing across diverse layers (including IP/MPLS, MPLS-TP, OTN, and WDM optical).
+As a result, this model serves as a foundational framework upon which technology-specific network slicing models — such as
-   {{?I-D.ietf-ccamp-yang-otn-slicing}}, may be built.
+   {{?I-D.ietf-ccamp-yang-otn-slicing}} — can be developed.

-   As described in Section 3 of
-   {{?I-D.contreras-teas-slice-controller-models}}, using customized topologies and control of resource reservation is optional for network slicing and complements the data model defined in {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}.
+   Section 3 of {{?I-D.contreras-teas-slice-controller-models}} outlines that the use of customized topologies and resource reservation control is optional within network slicing.
+These features complement the data model defined in
+   {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}.

    The YANG data model in this document conforms to the Network Management Datastore Architecture (NMDA) {{!RFC8342}}.